peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

 /bbmap/sortbyname.sh in=/data/contigs/combined_contigs.fasta out=/data/contigs/combined_contigs_sorted.fasta length descending
 ```

-12. Create single line fasta file from all coombined contigs.
+12. Create single line fasta file from all combined contigs.
 ```sh
 perl -pe '$. > 1 and /^>/ ? print "\n" : chomp' /data/contigs/combined_contigs_sorted.fasta > /data/contigs/combined_contigs_sorted_single.fasta
 ```

-13. Use VirSorter2 version 2.1.0 to identify further viral contigs from your cross-assembled contigs.
-I found that the CyVerse version of VirSorter2 worked better than the command line versions.
-I used VirSorter2 pre-set parameters for this analysis.
+13. Use [VirSorter2 v 2.1.0](https://github.com/jiarong/VirSorter2) to identify further viral contigs from your cross-assembled contigs.
+I found that the [CyVerse](https://de.cyverse.org/) version of VirSorter2 worked better than the command line versions.
+I used the VirSorter2 pre-set parameters for this analysis.
 Output file from VirSorter2 is: **virsorter_contigs.fa** in the /data/contigs folder.

 14. Download Non-redundant protein database (nr) from NCBI with taxonomic information.
 This is 192GB so I just include information about how to do this here, but not actually the large files.
 ```sh